Content Marketing Strategy: The Complete List of Blogging Do’s & Don’ts

 DON’T: Choose blurry, boring photos: Not all photos make the cut.
 Choose high-resolution, vivid, and intriguing images that will get people excited about visiting your area or participating in one of your events.

 Do you have pictures of people enjoying themselves on a tour or gorgeous shots of the local wildlife?
-These are the shots you should include since using photos of real people instead of stock photos can result in a 35% conversion increase (Marketing Experiments).
+These are the shots you should include.
+Keep in mind that using photos of real people instead of stock photos can result in a 35% conversion increase (Marketing Experiments).

 DO: Include a CTA: As you’re wrapping up your article, it’s important to end by telling readers exactly what you want them to do next by using a call to action or CTA.